aycangulez/tie-in/README.md

 firstSteps();
 ```

-Once the individual records and their relations are in place, we retrieve the newly created topic with **tie.get**,  which retrieves all the relations grouped together.
+Once the individual records are in place, we retrieve the newly created topic with **tie.get**,  which retrieves all related records grouped together.

 ```json
 {